Pacer Chris

 Why do you pace?

 I really enjoy pacing!
 It is very rewarding to motivate other runners, help them reach their personal goals and give advice and leadership.
-Pacers are mentors and coaches for other marathoners; you will certainly get all this by running in my pace group.
+Pacers are mentors and coaches for other marathoners;helping people run a PR or BQ is very fulfilling.

 Tell us your best pacing experience.